FooBartn/HugoSourcery/README.md

     # Specify favicon (icons/i.png maps to static/icons/i.png).
 No favicon if not defined.
     favicon = "icons/myicon.png"

-    # Switch to dark mode or auto detect mode from OS (Optional).
-    # "dark" will set mode to dark and "auto" will switch to dark mode if OS is in dark mode.
-    mode = "dark" # "dark" or "auto"

     # Custom CSS added to default styles.
 Files added to `static` folder is copied as it is to
     # root by Hugo.
 For example if you have custom CSS file under `static/css/custom.css` then